To begin the Sports Medicine subspecialty certification process, a physician must fulfill the following credential requirements.

 For admission to the certification examination in Sports Medicine, the diplomate must have completed a Sports Medicine Fellowship.
-The Sports Medicine Eligibility Criteria for Certification and Recertification describes the fellowship training requirements.
+The Sports Medicine Eligibility Criteria for Certification describes the fellowship training requirements.

 Physicians who entered training in Sports Medicine on or after July 1, 2000, are required to have completed their training in a Sports Medicine fellowship accredited by the Accreditation Council for Graduate Medical Education.

 Applicants, candidates, and diplomates must hold a current, active, valid, unrestricted, and unqualified license to practice medicine in at least one jurisdiction in the United States, its territories, or Canada, and in each jurisdiction in which they practice.
 All licenses held by the applicants, candidates, and diplomates must continuously fulfill the above stated criteria.